 MA in Finance, Claremont McKennna College, 2010

-BA in International Economics, Fudan University, 2009
+BA in Economics, Fudan University (minor in Legal Studies), 2009

 2020 BREAD/CEPR/STICERD/TCD Conference on Development Economics.